 It was only our first night there I could hear the trains, ever since that night I had slept deeply without been disturbed.
 As for Kent, he slept well without hearing a thing throughout our stay.

-The solutions are, either using your own mobile phone’s data, or take a few minutes walk to the nearby Mittagong Visitor Information Centre to use their wifi.
+The solutions are, either using your own smart phone’s data, or take a few minutes walk to the nearby Mittagong Visitor Information Centre to use their Wi-Fi.
 We had passed our feedback to John and he informed us that real broadband was booked in for connection and would be on its way soon.

 Then again, it didn’t bother me the slightest as I tried to get away from the internet while on vacation.
 However, Kent works with his computer and a good internet connection is very important to him.